Skip to content

 AniBridge currently supports these built-in providers (with more planned):

-For advanced users: you can also load 3rd-party providers that implement the library base or list base by including the full Python module path in provider_modules.
+For advanced users: you can also load 3rd-party providers that implement the library base or list base by including the full Python class path in provider_classes.
 This opens up possibilities for custom or community-developed providers.

 Example for Plex-AniList: